distortednet/TwitchDB/README.md

 Stuff that needs worked on
- - consider reformatting the schedule field to require more strict Stuff
- - oh god damn it https://snyk.io/blog/marked-xss-vulnerability/

  - make hash tags in video titles on profile link to respective creative directories
  - maybe profile tag cloud for better content sorting in the future?